carlo-liparata/vex_snippets/README.md

-Some useful vex snippets and pieces of code
-Look at the wiki for more info
+Some useful vex snippets and pieces of code, look at the wiki for more